abhinavkorpal/GoLang/README.md

 - Web based Applications
 - System Programming Languages
 - Based mostly on C, but it is influenceds by other language
-- Experience with C-style language is veru useful C, C++, and C#
+- Experience with C-style language is very useful C, C++, and C#

 Go Implements many OOP Concepts:
 - Encapsulation with types and structs.
 - Polymorphism with interfaces.

+Complied/Interpreted:
+- Go is compiled, statically typed languages.
+- Go tool can run files without precompiling.
+- compiled executables are OS specific.

 # The Go Programming Language